An annual event for non-beekeepers and beginners

-This course is a full day event that will provide the potential beekeeper with all they need to know in order to start beekeeping.
+This course, held in February or March, is a full day event that will provide the potential beekeeper with all they need to know in order to start beekeeping.
 It will also suit the beginner who has already started, but has little or no knowledge, or who has had poor advice and is struggling.
 The first year we ran it we did it over several evenings, but we found there were two problems, firstly people were often busy and some couldn't come to every session and secondly, those who decided that beekeeping wasn't for them at a fairly early stage had already committed themselves for several weeks.

-The programme has been well planned by a beekeeper with over 50 years beekeeping experience and who has been teaching it for over 40 years.
+The programme has been well planned by a beekeeper with over 50 years experience who has been teaching beekeeping for over 40 years.
 It is based on real experience, not simply teaching what others know straight out of a book or training manual.
-It will be presented by Wisborough Green Chairman Tom Moore and Apiary Manager Roger Patterson, both very experienced lecturers.
-Apart from a few specialist subjects, all the photos in the presentation have been taken by Roger Patterson in real situations, not downloaded from the web as many in some courses are.
+It will be presented by Wisborough Green Teaching Apiary Manager Roger Patterson and Tom Moore, both very experienced demonstrators and lecturers.
+Apart from a few specialist subjects, all the photos in the presentation have been taken by Roger Patterson in real situations, not downloaded from the internet, as many in some courses are.

 This annual course is well established in the beekeeping calendar and is probably the largest in the country.
 It has not been slapped together quickly to take advantage of the current interest in beekeeping.
 In 2009 the venue capacity was reached some time before the event and a second session was hastily arranged - 194 attendees in total!
 Every year there are many attendees who come from some distance away, either because they have been recommended by previous attendees, there are no courses in their area, or they are full.